EasyUni logo

 Not exactly.
 While fluency is not a must, it can make your time studying in Malaysia much more enjoyable.
 Many Malaysians speak English well, making it easy to chat with people from different countries.

+However, not every Malaysian is fluent in English.
 In such cases, Malaysians use alternative communication strategies – simplifying English, using body language, and sometimes even slipping into Manglish (Malaysian English).

 These are common ways for Malaysians to overcome communication challenges.
 And these approaches do not follow proper English rules.
 For instance, Manglish, a mix of English and local languages, may not follow conventional English grammar, but it's still understandable.